 Ask yourself: Do I feel supported through a non-judgemental, understanding, and culturally-informed lens?

-Final Considerations – What if it is not a good fit?
+Final considerations: what if it’s not a good fit?

 Finding the right fit can sometimes be a long and daunting process.
 It is important to listen to your gut feeling and know what feels best for you.
-Recognizing a therapist that is not a good fit does not make them a bad therapist or you a bad client, but rather, just not a good match.
-Noticing that it may not be a good match between yourself and you therapist may include:
+Recognizing a therapist that’s not a good fit does not make them a bad therapist or you a bad client — just not a good match.
+Signs it may not be a good fit:

-Feeling the relationship with your therapist does not feel like a partnership.
+- Feeling the relationship does not feel like a partnership.

-Feeling the approaches used are not aligning with your concerns and goals.
+- Feeling the approaches used aren’t aligning with your concerns and goals.

-If you are noticing that yourself and your therapist may not be a good match, it may help to discuss these concerns with your therapist and seek a possible referral to a better match.
-Finding the right therapist is not always easy and can take some time to find the best fit for you.
+If you notice this, it may help to discuss these concerns with your therapist and seek a possible referral.
+Finding the right therapist isn’t always easy and can take some time to find the best fit for you.

 References